Stevenhulse14/PerScholas-RTT-111/week5/Monday/MorningLabQuestions/README.md

    - Solve a JavaScript problem that involves functions and loops.

 2. **Research and Answer Questions on Objects in JavaScript:**
-   - Answer three questions related to objects in JavaScript by conducting research.
+   - Answer the question down below.

 ### Problem Solving Exercise: Factorial Calculation